BorisTheBrave/DeBroglie/docs/articles/rotation.md

 title: Rotation
 ---

+# Rotation

-> [!Note]
+> [!Warning]
-> Although feature of DeBroglie works, I consider it to be a failure.
+> Although this feature of DeBroglie works, I consider it to be a failure.
 > It is very complicated to understand, for relatively little benefit.
 It is an entirely *optional* function of DeBroglie - you can achieve similar results
 > by creating your own rotated tiles, and many users have reported they've found that easier than the built in solution.